ThanhNguyen24590/Process/Med/Dh.md

 + By time: the practice is immediate, sati every moment, not seperate by time.
 + By time: the result is also immediate, even with small thing like mood change, being focus,....
 ### Ehipassiko
-##### Pariyatti
-The Buddha encouraged inquiry and testing rather than blind belief.
-##### Paṭipatti
-Trying small practices like mindfulness of breathing or kindness shows tangible effects.
-##### Bhāvanā
-Progressively seeing for oneself leads to confidence and faith based on direct evidence.
-##### Paṭivedha
-By following the path fully, one personally verifies the highest truths beyond doubt.

 + Worthy of inspection, contemplation & research
 + Open hand: No secret teaching.